babylonhealth/ios-playbook/Cookbook/Technical-Documents/XCodeTips.md

 ### Errors when pulling code/switching branches
 Various errors can occur when pulling code/switching branches.
-Typically all that is needed is running `pod install` and closing and reopening the project in Xcode.
+Typically all that is needed is running `bundle exec pod install` and closing and reopening the project in Xcode.
 The following directions are intended to be a more thorough reset to deal with bigger changes.